embox/embox-docs/en/embox_supported_platforms_x86_en.md

 ## x86

-Embox supported 32 bits x86 and some of peripheral drivers. gcc is used ass cross-compiler on Linux.
+Embox supports 32-bit x86 and some of peripheral drivers. gcc is used as cross-compiler on Linux.

-Embox supported:
+Embox supports:

 * qemu-system-i386
 * Load with GRUB